actions/toolkit/packages/cache/README.md

 Note that GitHub will remove any cache entries that have not been accessed in over 7 days.
 There is no limit on the number of caches you can store, but the total size of all caches in a repository is limited to 10 GB.
 If you exceed this limit, GitHub will save your cache but will begin evicting caches until the total size is less than 10 GB.

-## Important changes
+## ⚠️ Important changes

-- The cache backend service has been rewritten from the ground up for improved performance and reliability.
-This release integrates with the new cache service (v2) APIs.
-The new service will gradually rollout following the deprecation period.
-The legacy service will be sunset on **February 1st, 2025**.
+The cache backend service has been rewritten from the ground up for improved performance and reliability.
+The [@actions/cache](https://github.com/actions/toolkit/tree/main/packages/cache) package now integrates with the new cache service (v2) APIs.

-- Changes in the `4.0.0` release are **fully backward compatible**.
-Upgrading to version `4.0.0` should not break or require any changes to your workflows beyond updating your `package.json` to this version.
+The new service will gradually roll out as of **February 1st, 2025**.
+The legacy service will also be sunset on the same date.
+Changes in this release are **fully backward compatible**.

-- **All previous versions of this package will be deprecated**.
+**All previous versions of this package will be deprecated**.
 We recommend upgrading to version `4.0.0` as soon as possible before **February 1st, 2025.**

+If you do not upgrade, all workflow runs using any of the deprecated [@actions/cache](https://github.com/actions/toolkit/tree/main/packages/cache) packages will fail.

+Upgrading to the recommended version should not break or require any changes to your workflows beyond updating your `package.json` to version `4.0.0`.

 ## Usage